TN 83 (05-24)

 • a court.

-The person or entity establishing the trust with the assets of the legally competent, disabled individual or transferring the assets of the individual into the trust must have legal authority to act with respect to the assets of the individual.
-Attempting to establish a trust with the assets of another individual without proper legal authority to act with respect to the assets of the individual will generally result in an invalid trust under state law.
+The person or entity establishing the trust with the assets of the legally competent, disabled individual or transferring the assets of the individual to the trust must have legal authority to act with respect to the assets of the individual.
+Attempting to establish a trust with the assets of another individual without proper legal authority to act with respect to the assets of that individual will generally result in an invalid trust under State law.

 D. Policy for pooled trusts established under section 1917(d)(4)(C) of the Act